-The grant is designed primarily for the student who has finished the preliminary exams, and is in the process of formulating a dissertation topic.
+The grants are primarily for students who have finished preliminary exams, and are in the process of refining dissertation topics.
 Students who have already submitted a proposal, but are still very early on in the process of their research, may also apply.

 All applicants must be ICMA members.